Enter your email address below and subscribe to our newsletter

 3. Review Chrome’s Security Settings

-How to change it: Go to Chrome settings > “Privacy and security” > “Security,” and select “Standard protection.”
+How to change it: Go to Chrome settings > “Privacy and security” > “Security” (or “Safe Browsing”), and select “Standard protection.”
+If you’re more worried about scams and malware than privacy, you can choose “Enhanced protection” instead, knowing it shares more data with Google.

 4. Check Permissions for Your Location, Camera, and Microphone